gsdriver/ssml-check/README.md

 The arguments to this function, including the options structure, are the same as for check.

-The return value is a Promise resolving to an object with the following fields (or `undefined` if there are no errors):
+The return value is a Promise resolving to an object with the following fields:

 ```
 {
   fixedSSML,  // A fixed SSML string if errors are found that can be corrected for
               // This field will be undefined if the SSML cannot be corrected
   errors,     // An array of errors.
 The format of each object in this array is as
-              // defined above for the check function
+              // defined above for the check function.
+This field is undefined
+              // if there are no errors.
 }
 ```

+If there are no errors, then the Promise will contain an empty object.

 The current version of ssml-check will correct the following errors: